 Low patient literacy is also a reason why giving instructions on paper doesn’t work either.
 Even if patients read the written material they’ve received, there’s still a possibility that they won’t understand the written instructions.

 In Europe, almost half of the population suffers from insufficient or problematic health literacy.
-That means that they don’t have the understanding of basic medical terms.
+That means that they don’t have an understanding of basic medical terms.
 That’s why a set of visual tools like medical posters or videos or even online health reminders are more likely to get people to understand their treatment than instructions on paper.

 Low literacy leads to poor health outcomes, such as higher rates of hospitalization and less frequent use of preventive services.
 Both of these outcomes are associated with higher healthcare costs.